Charles Frédéric Gerhardt: Biography

 In 1842 he annoyed his friends in Paris by the matter and manner of a paper on the classification of organic compounds.
 Later, he published Précis de chimie organique (1844–1845).
 In 1845 he and his opinions were the subject of an attack by Liebig, unjustifiable in its personalities but not altogether surprising in view of his wayward disregard of his patron’s advice.
 The two were reconciled in 1850, but his faculty for disagreeing with his friends did not make it easier for him to get another appointment after resigning the chair at Montpellier in 1851, especially as he was unwilling to go into the provinces.

 He obtained leave of absence from Montpellier in 1848 so that he could pursue without interruption his special investigations, and from that year until 1855 he resided in Paris.
 During that period he established an École de chimie pratique ("School for practical chemistry") for which he had great hopes.
 However, these hopes were disappointed, and in 1855, after refusing the offer of a chair of chemistry at the new Zürich Polytechnic in 1854, he accepted the professorships of chemistry at the Faculty of Sciences and the École Polytechnique at Strassburg, where he died the following year, having just completed checking the proofs for the final volume of his Traité de chimie organique (4 vols., Paris, 1853–56), his magnum opus.
 This latter work embodies all his ideas and his discoveries.

 Work

 Gerhardt is known for his work on reforming the notation for chemical formulas (1843–1846).
 He also worked on acid anhydrides, and synthesized acetylsalicylic acid, albeit in an unstable and impure form.

 Gerhardt is usually linked with his contemporary, Auguste Laurent, with whom he shared a strong and influential interest in theories of chemical combination.

-Rare mineral gerhardtite is named after him.
+The rare mineral gerhardtite is named after him.